-The Claremont McKenna College Student Investment Fund (the “SIF” or the “fund”) aims to teach students about business, investing and portfolio management while also earning risk-adjusted excess returns above the benchmark.
-The SIF is designed to help prepare students for future careers in investment-related fields including finance, consulting, tech, nonprofit and entrepreneurship.
+The CMC Student Investment Fund aims to teach students about business, investing and portfolio management while also earning risk-adjusted excess returns above the benchmark.
+The SIF is designed to help prepare students for future careers in investment-related fields including finance, consulting, technology, nonprofit and entrepreneurship.

 About the Fund